 But I don’t regret them.
 In the late afternoon and evening, I belong to first my child and then my husband – and to other friends and family, when we have time to catch up.
 I belong to myself, too, the parts of myself that aren’t about work but are about reading novels, taking baths, cooking nourishing meals, watching interesting TV, painting my nails in colours that even in the depths of January make me smile, remembering warmth.

 I used to want to be brilliant.
 Of course I still do want that too; I’m still an ambitious person.
 But the sum of my life is not my job.
 I have a year and a half left of my Leverhulme post, which will mean in the end I have been at the University of Oxford for six years.
 Six years in which I have become, I think, a better teacher and writer – but I hope also a better ally and friend.
 None of this will have been a waste, whatever happens.
 I have already started to think about what comes next.
 I know that I will not be willing to relocate our family for a job unless it’s not only a brilliant job, but it’s also in a place that offers my family opportunities, and that means my husband isn’t wrecking his own career.
-So I will mostly be looking for commutable opportunities, which limits my potential jobs quite a bit.
 And I am no longer willing to take very short term contracts that offer us no security.
 It may be that I have to leave academia, which would be a source of great grief for me.
 But I do have ideas of other things I might do, and have already started building connections to establish them, just in case.
 I will always be Dr Rachel E. Moss; I will always have taught hundreds of bright and interesting young people, and I will always have talked about my research with some of the cleverest, kindest people around.

 I drew a line in the sand for myself a long time ago.
 Will I regret the distance of that line from the shore in years to come, that I drew it too far up the beach, will I think I should have risked more?
 Perhaps.
 But I will know I drew that line so I was not at risk of drowning: not just for my sake, but for those I love.